A Brief Intro to CDT Coaching

-Dynamic Coaching is different from traditional coaching.
+Constructed Developmental Coaching is different from traditional coaching.
 CDT radically changes how we think about Coaching as it ensures the suitability of the coach for the client by ensuring the Coach’s Dynamic Intelligence is at least a level higher than the client’s to begin with.
+This is a much more ethical approach to the Coach/Client relationship.
 For a fuller description of how CDT impacts our coaching approach, please click here.

-By utilising a method of RTM that emphasises a developmental dialogue (i.e. not therapy) to tease out a client’s thinking construction in the moment, and writing down key phrases they use, it is possible to ask the client to place those phrases on the corresponding Development Grid reference in order to ascertain their own perceived level of development for their own language.
-This then allows the CDT Interventionist to ask the most appropriate developmental questions.
+By using this method, we are emphasising a more developmental dialogue (i.e. not therapy) to tease out a client’s thinking construction in the moment, and by writing down key phrases they use (Thinking Style), it is possible to ask the client to place those phrases on the corresponding Development Grid reference in order to ascertain their own perceived level of development for their own language use.
+This then allows the CDT Interventionist to ask the most appropriate developmental questions about construction.
 Having the client tell the Interventionist where their thinking stands developmentally is not how current coaching works.
 Can you see the shift in the dynamic?

-The process begins with the Thinking Quotient© profile that illustrates your Thinking Style and your method for constructing yourself from a position of Intention and Awareness.
+The process begins with the Thinking Quotient© profile that illustrates your Thinking Style and your habituated construction of self from a position of Intention and Awareness.

 We then work on the individual facets of your thinking that impact your ability to construct your thinking.
-This is a different approach to other systems as they might say they focus on development, but in reality, if the Interventionist is the same level as you, there is no development: it is simply a conversation.
+This is a completely new approach when compared with other systems as they might say they focus on development, but in reality, if the Interventionist is the same level as you, there is no development: it is simply a conversation.

 Now for the science…